-- EDUC 290B: Introduction to Liberatory Education (3 units) - At least one methodology course.
+- EDUC 268:First-Year Seminar-Education Research and Practices - At least one methodology course.
 Students should check CalCentral or the BSE Course Guide for course offerings.
 Recommended introductory courses are: - EDUC 271B: Introduction to Qualitative Methods (3 units); and/or, - EDUC 274A: Measurement and Education in Social Sciences (3 units)